-John Wesley (Jack) Yoest Jr., is a Clinical Assistant Professor of Management at The Catholic University of America.
-Professor Yoest is a senior business mentor in high-technology, medicine, non-profit and new media consulting.
+John Wesley (Jack) Yoest Jr., is an Associate Professor of Practice in Leadership & Management at The Catholic University of America.
+Professor Yoest is a senior business mentor in high-technology, medicine, non-profit, and new media consulting.

 Professor Yoest served as a gubernatorial appointee in the Administration of Governor James Gilmore in the Commonwealth of Virginia.
 During his tenure in state government, he acted as the Chief Technology Officer for the Secretary of Health and Human Resources where he was responsible for the successful Year 2000 (Y2K) conversion for the 16,000-employee unit.
 He also served as the Assistant Secretary for Health and Human Resources, acting as the Chief Operating Officer of the $5 billion budget.

 Prior to this post, Professor Yoest managed entrepreneurial, start-up ventures, which included medical device companies, high technology, software manufacturers, and business consulting companies.

 And he also served as President of Computer Applications Development and Integration (CADI), the premier provider of software solutions for the criminal justice market.